mdaffin/disconnected.systems/content/blog/2017-03-21-rover-web-ui.md

 ## The Root Component

-The applications root component is located at `ui/src/App.vue` and will hold anything we require on all pages of our application - which is currently none.
+The applications root component is located at `ui/src/App.vue` and will hold anything we require on all pages of our application - which is currently nothing.
 So lets remove the logo and custom styling of the default boiler plate that was generated for us.
+We can expand on this later as we develop them application in future posts.

 ```diff
  <template>